 Intracardiac electrograms are the key in under- standing, interpretation and treatment of cardiac arrhythmias.
 However, electrogram morphologies are strongly variable due to catheter position, orientation and contact.
 Simulations of intracardiac electrograms can improve comprehension and quantification of influencing parameters and therefore reduce misinterpretations.
 In this study simulated intracardiac electro- grams are analyzed regarding tilt angles of the catheter relative to the propagation direction, electrode tissue distances as well as clinical filter settings.
 Catheter signals are computed on a realistic 3D catheter geometry using bidomain simulations of cardiac electrophysiology.
 Thereby high conductivities of the catheter electrodes are taken into account.
 For validation, simulated electrograms are compared with in vivo electrograms recorded during an EP-study with direct annotation of catheter orientation and tissue contact.
 Good agreement was reached regarding timing and signal width of simulated and measured electrograms.
 Correlation was 0.92±0.07 for bipolar, 0.92±0.05 for unipolar distal and 0.80 ± 0.12 for unipolar proximal electrograms for different catheter orientations and locations.

-T. G. Oesterlein, M. W. Keller, S. Schuler, A. Luik, G. Seemann, C. Schmitt, and O. Dössel.
+T. G. Oesterlein, M. W. Keller, S. Schuler, A. Luik, O. Dössel, G. Seemann, and C. Schmitt.
 Determination of local activation time in bipolar endocardial electrograms: a comparison of clinical criteria and a new method based on the non-linear energy operator.
 In Journal of Electrocardiology, vol. 46(4) , pp. e18, 2013

 Abstract: